grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/_index.md

 ## Multi-factor authentication (MFA/2FA)

-Grafana and Grafana Cloud Portal do not natively support multi-factor authentication (MFA).
-However, you can integrate an external identity provider that offers MFA capabilities, such as Okta, Azure AD, or Google, to enable MFA for your Grafana instance.
+Grafana and the Grafana Cloud portal currently do not include built-in support for multi-factor authentication (MFA).

+We strongly recommend integrating an external identity provider (IdP) that supports MFA, such as Okta, Azure AD, or Google Workspace.
+By configuring your Grafana instances to use an external IdP, you can leverage MFA to protect your accounts and resources effectively.

 ## Login and short-lived tokens